taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [azure-search-openai-demo](https://github.com/azure-samples/azure-search-openai-demo) - A sample app for the Retrieval-Augmented Generation pattern running in Azure, using Azure Cognitive Search for retrieval and Azure OpenAI large language models  to power ChatGPT-style and Q&A experiences.
  * [infiniteGPT](https://github.com/emmethalm/infinitegpt) - InfiniteGPT is a Python script that lets you input an unlimited size text into the OpenAI API.
 No more tedious copy & pasting.
 Long live multithreading!
  * [ToolBench](https://github.com/openbmb/toolbench) - An open platform for training, serving, and evaluating large language model for tool learning.
+ * [localGPT](https://github.com/promtengineer/localgpt) - Chat with your documents on your local device using GPT models.
+No data leaves your device and 100% private.

 |Name|GitHub Stars|Language|License|